 Our current research topics include: evolution of cooperation, cancer, viruses, evolutionary game/graph/set theory, prelife, protocells, eusociality, evolution of construction, population structure, evolution of language, experimental games, and evolutionary economics.

-Our ambitious goals include curing the world of cancer, infectious disease, selfishness and inclusive fitness theory.
+Our ambitious goals include curing the world of cancer, infectious disease, selfishness, and inclusive fitness theory.
 Our work is about understanding the past, managing the present, and helping to build the future.